 This Belgian-style bar has a bit of a crush on William Morris; his prints decorate the walls, and the bar itself is named after one of his designs.
-Florals aside, it’s a great place for sampling upwards of 50 Belgian beers, and the continental-themed food menu is also on-point.
+Florals aside, it’s a great place for sampling upwards of 50 Belgian beers, and the continental-themed food menu is on-point too.

-The sun always shines at Bamalan, especially during happy hour (4 pm - 7 pm weekdays) when exotic cocktails like Tea on the Terrace – a mix of Beefeater gin, lychee liqueur, earl grey tea, lemon juice and viola flowers – are half price.
+The sun always shines at Bamalan, especially during happy hour (4pm to 7pm weekdays) when exotic cocktails like Tea on the Terrace – a mix of Beefeater gin, lychee liqueur, earl grey tea, lemon juice and viola flowers – are half price.
 If the sun’s out IRL head to the rooftop for a game of ping pong.

 Where the Walls

-Bansky lover or not this two-hour tour should be one everyone's Bristol bucket list.
+Banksy lover or not, this two-hour tour should be on everyone's Bristol bucket list.
 One of the best places in the world for graffiti-peeping, there are masterpieces to be found all over the city, and your tour guide will take you to the very best spots that you might otherwise miss.